russellyoung/regexp-rust/README.md

 - I think a well designed trait would let me make all the Path enums contents use the dyn trait rather than different objects.
 This would minimize the need for all those Path methofs that just distribute messages to their struct content.
 I looked into this briefly at one poin but ran into issues and wen back to the simpler way.
 - Maybe moving Limits from the Steps to the Path would simplify things.
 - If I do unify the Step objects with a Walk trait I wonder what that does to my trace system.
 I guess the messages could be added as functions in the trait, for instance "trace_enter_walk()"
-- lazy evaluation is very similar to greedy, it differs only in the initial walk is to the minimum rather than the maximum, and the backoff() method does a step rather than pops off a step.
-I suppose supplying whole new methods for it would work, but there must be a cleverer way to do it.

 Comments welcomed and encouraged.
 I promise to think about everything that comes in.